 it is without doubt one of mother nature's most beautiful creations.

-Nollaig Casey hails from a strong traditional
+Nollaig Casey hails from a strong

-tin whistle, fiddle, as well as singing.
+piano, uilleann pipes, tin whistle, fiddle, as well as singing.

 Cork with a Bachelor of Music degree, after which she embarked

 on a career in music, firstly with the RTE Symphony Orchestra

 where she spent five years and later as a freelance player.

 Arty McGlynn from Omagh, Co.
 Tyrone also comes from a strong traditional

 background, but his early influences were the great jazz masters.
-He

-interests in traditional Irish music and soon became
+he revived his interests in traditional Irish music and soon became

 one of the most sought after musicians in Ireland.

-Nollaig and Arty first met back in 1979, and the following years their
+Nollaig and Arty first met back in 1979, and the following years

-top artists.
+some of Irelands top artists.
 In 1984 they were married after

 spent much of their time performing as a duet.

 Special Thanks: Very special thanks